veetgt/ATM-Simulator/README.md

 ---

 ### OOP Concepts Applied

-This project was built to solidify the understanding of the following OOP pillars:

 - **Classes and Objects:** The `Account` class serves as a blueprint, and an `Account` object is instantiated in the `ATM` class to be manipulated.
 - **Encapsulation:** All attributes (`balance`, `accountHolder`, etc.) are `private`, ensuring data integrity.
 They can only be accessed and modified through public methods like `getBalance()`, `deposit()`, and `withdraw()`.